 • They live in an apartment with a parking garage or a gated parking lot

-Don’t apply to be a pet sitter at a house if you don’t have a backup plan for where to park your RV.
-You might need to leave your RV at a storage facility for the weekend or pay for a campsite to park your trailer at (even if you’re not using it).
+Don’t apply to be a pet sitter at a house if you don’t have a backup plan for where to park your RV (at a nearby RV park or a storage facility, for instance).

 It’s a lot of work to pack luggage to leave your RV